Buy to let Mortgages

 Holiday Lets

-Holiday lets are short-term rental properties that are typically rented out for holiday or vacation stays.
-These properties can be a great investment for landlords looking to generate higher rental income compared to traditional long-term lets.
-Holiday let owners are also subject to specific tax regulations and must ensure their properties meet certain health and safety standards for short-term renters.
+Holiday lets are short-term rental properties typically let for holiday stays.
+They can generate higher income than traditional long-term lets.
+However, owners must follow specific tax rules and ensure properties meet required health and safety standards for short-term tenants.

 Serviced Accommodation

-Serviced accommodation refers to fully furnished properties that are available for short-term rent and include hotel-style services, such as cleaning, utilities, and sometimes concierge services.
-This type of accommodation is ideal for guests looking for a home-like experience with added convenience, making it a popular choice for business travellers, tourists, or those in need of temporary housing.
+Serviced accommodation refers to fully furnished properties available for short-term rent, including services like cleaning and utilities.
+It offers a home-like stay with added convenience, making it popular with business travellers, tourists, and those needing temporary housing.

 Why Choose Mortgage-Tek Mortgage Services